sourcegraph/handbook/content/support/engaging-other-teams.md

 **Keywords**: `deploy`, `Docker`, `container`, `image`, `Kubernetes`/`k8s`, `cluster`, `AWS`, `Google Cloud`/`GCP`

-Any questions about deployment should be routed to the [Distribution team](../engineering/distribution/index.md).
+Any questions about deployment should be routed to the [Delivery team](../engineering/enablement/delivery/index.md).

 ### Monitoring, management, and performance optimization